-1. Are your glucose reading out of your target range? - a.
-If insulin is taken at night - look at pre breakfast readings. - b.
-If insulin is taken in the morning - look at pre-evening meal reading.
-2. Exclude other causes for below or above target glucose, for example changes to usual routine, illness, and snacks, physical activity, alcohol, missed diabetes medication doses.
-3. Is there a consistent pattern in your glucose readings over 3 - 4 days?
+1. Is your fasting glucose reading out of target range?
+2. Exclude other causes for above or below target glucose, for example changes to usual routine, illness, and snacks, physical activity, alcohol, missed diabetes medication doses.
+3. Is there a consistent pattern in your glucose readings over 5 days?
 4. If yes, follow chart below:

-Current Insulin Dose Recommended Change to your Basal Insulin Dose 10 - 20 units If your glucose is above your target range increase your dose by 1 - 2 units If your glucose is below your target range decrease your dose by 1 - 2 units 21 - 30 units If your glucose is above your target range increase your dose by 2 - 3 units If your glucose is below your target range decrease your dose by 2 - 3 units More than 30 units If your glucose is above your target range increase your dose by 3 - 4 units If your glucose is below your target range decrease your dose by 3 - 4 units
+Current Insulin Dose Recommended Change to your Basal insulin Dose 10 - 20 units If your glucose is above your target increase your dose by 1 - 2 units If your glucose is below your target decrease your dose by 1 - 2 units 21 - 30 units If your glucose is above your target increase your dose by 2 - 3 units If your glucose is below your target decrease your dose by 2 - 3 units More than 30 units If your glucose is above your target increase your dose by 3 - 4 units If your glucose is below your target decrease your dose by 3 - 4 units

-5. Review your glucose for 3 to 4 days after adjusting the dose - has the insulin dose adjustment been effective?
-6. Repeat the process from step 1 until your glucose are consistently within your target range.
+5. Review your glucose over 5 days after the change - has the insulin dose adjustment been effective?
+6. Repeat the process from step 1 until target achieved.

-Only make one dose adjustment at a time every 3-4 days.
+Only make one dose adjustment at a time every 5 days.
 You will know when you have made the correct changes as your glucose levels will stay within your target range without experiencing regular hypos (when your glucose falls to below 4 mmol).